postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

     > You can also select <img alt="Runner icon" src="https://assets.postman.com/postman-docs/icon-runner-v9.jpg#icon" width="16px"> __Runner__ from the Postman footer and drag a collection from __Collections__ or __History__ in the sidebar.

 1. Select **Run manually**.
-    > You can also [schedule runs](/docs/running-collections/scheduling-collection-runs/) and [automate runs via CLI](/docs/postman-cli/postman-cli-run-collection/).
+    > You can also [schedule runs](/docs/running-collections/scheduling-collection-runs/) and [automate runs with the CLI](/docs/postman-cli/postman-cli-run-collection/).

 1. If you want your collection to run with an environment, select it using the environment selector at the top right of Postman.
 You can also select __Environments__ in the sidebar, then select the environment you want to use.